 - As long as the two halves do not operate independently of one another, it is almost impossible to train each hemisphere separately.

-- 6. There are psychological and physiological data showing that people differ in the relative activation of the two hemispheres.
+- There are psychological and physiological data showing that people differ in their reliance on one of the two hemispheres.